Verified-Intelligence/alpha-beta-CROWN/README.md

 [Usage Documentation](docs/usage.md).
 We also provide a large range of examples in the [`complete_verifier/exp_configs`](/complete_verifier/exp_configs) folder.

+We have also provided [a tutorial example](PaperCode.cc/a-b-CROWN-Tutorial) on colab for running α,β-CROWN.

 Run α,β-CROWN (alpha-beta-CROWN) Verifier on Your Own Model
 ----------------------